Rich with resources;

 The people generally appreciate the beauty

-In the rural areas, they love to paint their houses in bright colors
+In rural areas, they love to paint their houses in bright colors

 They also adorn their kitchen interiors with patterns